vEnhance/von/README.md

 Use `von help` to display full help.
 The following information is mostly a subset of it.

-To exit VON, type an EOF character.
+To exit VON, type an EOF character (usually Ctrl-D).

 ## Storing problems and solutions